 In 2018 UGArden Herbs recieved an Experiential Learning grant from the University of Georgia.
 The grant paid for a part-time salary for one year for the program manager to build the UGArden Herbs business, and collaborate with students from different disciplines on campus.
 It led to collaborations with the New Media Institute, UGA Entrepreneurship, Agribusiness, Freshman Odyssey and more!
 We have been able to connect with students, and offer opportunities to get involved in areas ranging from organic herb cultivation, business, finances, marketing, technology and event promotion.

 We have also started an internship where UGA students can get class credit to work in the medicinal herb program and learn about growing herbs and making herbal products.

 UGArden Herbs is a wonderful place to learn and grow.
 Keep reading to see all the products we make, and ways that you can get involved!

-UGArden Herbs Program Director
+UGArden Herbs Program Manager

 UGArden Herbs Student Assistant Manager

 She is majoring in human development and family sciences with a minor in human services.
 She just completed her freshman year at UGA.
 She loves cats and coffee.
 She is on the UGA women’s club rugby team.